TRON (encoding): Control codes

 Bytes in the range 0x00 to 0x20 and 0x7F are reserved for use in control codes.

 Character codes

 Characters in each plane are divided into four zones.
 Each zone is allocated separately; for example, in plane 1 JIS X 0208 characters reside in Zone A starting at 0x2121, JIS X 0213 characters reside in both Zone A and Zone B, and GB 2312 characters reside in Zone C starting at 0x2180.

-Codepoints are notated as X-YYYY, where X is the plane number in decimal and YYYY is the codepoint in hexadecimal.
-Alternatively, the notation 0xNNYYYY can be used, where NN is the second byte of the language specifier code.
-A text format "&TNNYYYY;" can be used to denote a TRON codepoint in ASCII text, in a similar manner to numeric character references in HTML.
+TRON code points are notated as "X-YYYY", where "X" is the plane number in decimal and "YYYY" is the code point in hexadecimal.
+Alternatively, the notation "0xNNYYYY" can be used, where "NN" is the second byte in hexadecimal of the language specifier code.
+A text format "&TNNYYYY;" can be used to denote a TRON code point in ASCII text, in a similar manner to numeric character references in HTML, SGML or XML.
+However, a standard and conforming HTML or XML parser would treat them as named entities, that can't be directly and easily mapped to valid and unambiguous sequences of code points in the UCS, without an extensive DTD to define them (possibly by using some private use characters for TRON escapes, or Unicode variation selectors mapped to TRON characters for encoding different TRON characters represented as the same character in the UCS): a different SGML-based parser will be needed to support the TRON text format in a way interoperable with standard UTF's for the UCS.

 Language specifier codes

 Language specifier codes are prefixed with 0xFE.
-Valid suffixes are 0x21 to 0x7E and 0x80 to 0xFE, many of which are unallocated.
+Valid suffixes are 0x21 to 0x7E (referencing planes 1 to 94) and 0x80 to 0xFE (for future planes), many of which are unallocated.